View source: R/answer_as_json.R

 answer_as_json | R Documentation |

-The function can work with all models and providers through text-based handling, but also supports native settings for the OpenAI and Ollama API types.
+The function can work with all models and providers through text-based handling, but also supports native settings for the OpenAI, Ollama, and various 'ellmer' types of LLM providers.
 (See argument 'type'.)
-This means that it is possible to easily switch between providers with different levels of JSON support, while ensuring the results will be in the correct format.
+This means that it is possible to easily switch between providers with different levels of structured output support, while always ensuring the response will be in the desired format.

 answer_as_json(